YourAverage7zipFan/tinymc/README.md

 I am a C noob, sorry if I traumatized someone with my terrible code.

+# System requirements

+- 32MB RAM
+- Win95 or higher (?)
+- Basically any x86 CPU

+Tested on Intel Pentium M. A consistent 30FPS can be achieved on default settings.

 # Credits
 Textures are from Coterie Craft